FFmpeg/FFV1/ffv1.md

 "MUST NOT"    means that the definition is an absolute prohibition of the specification.

-“SHOULD”      means that there may exist valid reasons in particular circumstances to
+"SHOULD"      means that there may exist valid reasons in particular circumstances to
               ignore a particular item, but the full implications must be understood and carefully weighed before choosing a different course.

-“SHOULD NOT”  means that there may exist valid reasons in particular circumstances when
+"SHOULD NOT"  means that there may exist valid reasons in particular circumstances when
               the particular behavior is acceptable or even useful, but the full implications should be understood and the case carefully weighed before implementing any behavior described with this label.